Group of Four Trees (Jean Dubuffet)

-Group of Four Trees is an abstract outdoor sculpture completed in 1972 by the French 20th-century artist Jean Dubuffet.
-Originally commissioned by the American banker and philanthropist David Rockefeller, the work measures 43 feet and is installed in the public plaza of 28 Liberty Street (formerly One Chase Manhattan Bank Plaza) between Nassau Street and Pine Street in Financial District, Manhattan.
+Group of Four Trees is an abstract outdoor sculpture completed in 1972 by the French artist Jean Dubuffet.
+Commissioned by the American banker David Rockefeller for the public plaza of One Chase Manhattan Bank Plaza (now 28 Liberty Street) in the Financial District of Manhattan, it was Dubuffet's first outdoor sculpture installed in the United States and, at four stories, among the largest in New York City at the time.